Daimler AG – Annual report – 31 December 2020

 Based on the risk and rewards associated with a leased asset, it is assessed whether economic ownership of the leased asset is transferred to the lessee (so-called finance leases) or remains with the lessor (so-called operating leases).

-Operating leases, i.e. by which the economic ownership of the vehicle remains at Daimler, relate to vehicles that the Group produces itself and leases to third parties.
+Operating leases, i.e., by which economic ownership of the vehicle remains at Daimler, relate to vehicles that the Group produces itself and leases to third parties.
 Additionally an operating lease may have to be reported with sales of vehicles for which the Group enters into a repurchase obligation:

 In the case of accounting as an operating lease, these vehicles are capitalized at (depreciated) cost of production under leased equipment and are depreciated over the contract term on a straight-line basis with consideration of the expected residual values.
-Changes in the expected residual values lead either to prospective adjustments of the scheduled depreciation or to an impairment loss if necessary.
-The vehicles are allocated to the segment which bears substantially all of the residual value risk.
+Changes in the expected residual values lead either to prospective adjustments of the scheduled depreciation or, if necessary, to an impairment loss.
+The vehicles are allocated to the segment which bears substantially all of the residual-value risk.

 In the case of finance leases, the Group presents the receivables under receivables from financial services in an amount corresponding to the net investment of the lease agreements.
 The net investment of a lease agreement is the gross investment (future lease payments and non-guaranteed residual value) discounted at the rate upon which the lease agreement is based.

 2. Accounting estimates and management judgments (extract)

 Recoverable amount of equipment on operating leases